Rukewe/alx-low_level_programming/0x00-hello_world/README.md

-3-name contains a script that compiles a c file and creates an executable named cisfun 4-puts.c contains a script that prints exactly "Programming is like building a multilingual puzzle 5-prinntf.c contains a script that prints exactly with proper grammar, but the outcome is a piece of art,
+3-name contains a script that compiles a c file and creates an executable named cisfun 4-puts.c contains a script that prints exactly "Programming is like building a multilingual puzzle 5-prinntf.c contains a script that prints exactly with proper grammar, but the outcome is a piece of art, 6-size.c contains a script that prints the size of various types on the computer it is compiled and run on